chetan-prime/subfixer/README.md

 # Subfixer

 Subfixer is a golang program with minimal dependencies for processing subtitles.
-It accepts subtitles in ONLY Subrip / SRT format.
+It presently accepts subtitles in only Subrip / SRT format.

 It operates in two modes -